 There are a few other secure messaging services, but many of them present issues, such as the reliability of their encryption, how they handle user data, and their owners.
 Here’s an independent comparison of a number of apps and their features.
-(Note that, of the apps we’ve listed above, that’s site author only recommends Signal and Threema.
+Note that, of the apps we’ve listed above, that’s site author only recommends Signal and Threema.
 The author recommends two others as well: Session and Wire, although in our limited testing, it seems that fewer people use these platforms than the others listed above.
 If you and your friends, loved ones, or associates haven’t yet decided which secure messaging platform to use, you may find it helpful to dig into the extensive details that the site has compiled about each service.

 Messaging and email offer different advantages and disadvantages.
-You may also want to use secure email, and you can read our examination of three free secure email services that protect your data and privacy.
+You may also want to use secure email, and you can read our examination of a few free secure email services that protect your data and privacy.

 In addition to using a secure messaging app, you should use an anti-virus and two-way firewall solution on your Mac to make sure malware and key loggers can’t monitor your chats.

 Furthermore, in case your Mac ever gets lost or stolen, use FileVault disk encryption and a strong login password to prevent access to your communications and other data.
 On an iPhone or iPad, consider using a complex password alongside Face ID or Touch ID; see our comparison of Face ID, Touch ID, and passcode security.
 (Apple’s iOS uses full storage encryption by default.)